13

 But as they say….when in Rome.

-And though I can’t remember if they were stuffed or plain, I do remember one thing….I was hooked.
+And though I can’t remember if they were stuffed or plain, I do remember one thing….I was so completely hooked.

 As luck would have it, I was able to score a dozen blossoms at my local farmer’s market today.

-Though for the life of me I can’t understand why they sell them sealed up tight in a plastic zip-loc bag, with the heat and humidity taking its toll and wilting them beyond repair, is beyond my comprehension.
+For the life of me I can’t understand why they sell them sealed up tight in a plastic zip-loc bag, with the heat and humidity taking its toll and wilting them beyond repair.
+It is beyond my comprehension.

-Subsequently, I have the impossible task of trying to clean, stuff and fry them, without shredding them into a pile of slimy orange mush.
+Subsequently, I had the impossible task of trying to clean, stuff and fry them, without shredding them into a pile of slimy orange mush.

 But, beggars can’t be choosers.
 I decided to give it my best shot!